 I wrote!
 Reader NotesGo to section

-At first glance, some of the points raised appear so obvious that it is incomprehensible that they are under discussion.
-However, the timing chosen by the government to call for an agreement and the way in which the points are expressed suggest that in the Pink House they consider likely to lose the elections and therefore it is necessary to force the rest of the political forces to express their commitment to sustain the policies they have begun, or as an electoral strategy to reinforce the confrontation with the do not adhere to the agreement and in this way, if they succeed in re-election, advance the structural reforms that the country needs. (opens in a new tab) "> Casa Rosada consider it likely to lose the elections and therefore it is necessary to force the rest of the political forces to express their commitment to support the policies initiated, or as an electoral strategy to strengthen confrontation with those who do not adhere to the agreement and, in this way, if they succeed in re-election, advance in the structural reforms that the country needs.
+At first glance some of the points raised seem so obvious that it is incomprehensible that they are under discussion.
+However, the time chosen by the government to call for an agreement and the way in which the points are expressed suggest that in Casa Rosada they consider it likely to lose the elections and therefore it is necessary to force the rest of the political forces to express their commitment to sustain the policies initiated, or as an electoral strategy to strengthen confrontation with those who do not adhere to the agreement and thus, if they succeed in re-election, to advance the structural reforms needed by the country.

 Publication Date: 19/05/2019